polca/premise/docs/consequential.rst

 Range time
 ^^^^^^^^^^

 Integer.
 Years.
-Used for single occurrences or short-lasting changed in demand (less than 3 years).
+Used for single occurrences or short-lasting changes in demand (less than 3 years).
 Since the duration of the change is too short to measure a trend, the trend is instead measured around the point where the additional capital will be installed.
 A range of n years before and after the point